MartijnC-dnd/MadMage_Startspeler/docs/session-notes/session-44.md

 We horen ook muziek spelen in de ruimte.
 Magical harp music.

-?: “Welcome to my grotto, call me the cling of clay, **Ichtigluts** my name, ill rain on your parade, i’m the sirens serenade, i will drown you in my riches,
+?: “Welcome to my grotto, call me the cling of clay, **Ichtigluts** my name, ill rain on your parade, i’m the sirens serenade, i will drown you in my riches.”

 J: What brings you here?
 I: Halaster heeft me hier gebracht